Markko Märtin: Life after WRC

 In 2009, Märtin was hired by Ford to work as a R&D factory driver.
 He helped to train WRC rookie Ken Block for the 2010 WRC season.
 On 7 June 2010, it was announced that Märtin would race in Rally Estonia, which took place on 16–18 July 2010 and which was also an IRC candidate event.
 Märtin drove a Ford Focus RS WRC 03, which he referred to as "the best rally car in the world."

 Märtin won all twelve stages, second place, Ott Tänak lost 2.50,3.

 Together with his father, Märtin runs a haulage company in Estonia.
 He also rents out land and property, most prominently a piece of land to Autospirit, an Estonian car dealership.
 In 2005 he also created MM Motorsport, which won several Estonian Rally Championship titles.
 The team also has numerous Ford Fiesta R5 for rent.

 Personal life

 Märtin lives in Monaco with Miss Model Estonia 2004 Mari-Liis Sallo and they welcomed their first child together in summer 2007.

 Märtin also appeared in the 2019 documentary film Ott Tänak: The Movie and in the 2023 film Legends of the Winding Roads as one of the interviewees.

-Martin was a good friend of Richard Burns and was in the car at the time when Burns collapsed at the wheel on a UK motorway, Märtin managed to steer the car to the hard shoulder to avoid any incident.

-Burns collapse was a result of an aggressive brain tumour that eventually killed him.
+Märtin was a good friend of Richard Burns and was in the car at the time when Burns collapsed at the wheel on a UK motorway; Märtin managed to steer the car to the hard shoulder to avoid any incident.
+Burns's collapse was a result of an aggressive brain tumour that eventually led to his death.